This post contains affiliate links.

 You can put a car battery in Power Wheels.
 The process is not complicated but getting the larger car battery to fit requires time-consuming modifications to the vehicle.
 A car battery will not make the Power Wheel faster, but it lets your kid drive longer before the battery needs to be charged.

-If you are ready to get started, we will walk you step-by-step through the entire process.
+If you are ready to get started, I will walk you step-by-step through the entire process.
 When you finish, you’ll be able to install a car battery in a Power Wheel.
 Let’s begin.

 Take Out the Old Battery

 This will most likely be the easiest part of the project.
 It also seems so obvious that you are probably wondering why I brought it up in the first place.
 There are two reasons:

 - To double-check the color of the positive and negative wires.

 - To measure the space to make sure you have room for the new battery after modifying the battery compartment.
 You want to be sure the battery will fit.

 Now that you have made your measurements, it’s time to move on to the next step—making room for the new battery.